easywyg/mekong/README.md

 A regular HTML table.
 Cannot have anything than text and inline markup within it cells.

 ### Operations
+All actions on the text and HTML markup are made only via operations.
+You do not have to work with DOM directly, you just execute operations and things are done.

 ##### Types of operations